-Table 32.
+Table 33.
 Requirement\options

-Option Default value Requirement impact cleanuptoolsbinlog_day s 15 Heavy impact on the harddisk storage needed for mysql logs.
-It can help to restore the database from backups or restore broken replication. databasebufferpoolsize 64MB For test systems or low RAM systems, lowering this setting is one of the most effective ways of releasing RAM.
-The administrator can check the innodb buffer hit rate on production systems; a hit rate over 99% is desired to avoid bottlenecks. kamailiolbpkg_mem 16 This setting affects the amount of RAM the system will use.
-Each kamailio-lb worker will have this amount of RAM reserved.
-Lowering this setting up to 8 will help to release some memory depending on the number of kamailio-lb workers running.
-This can be a dangerous setting as the lb process could run out of memory.
-Use with caution. kamailiolbshm_mem 1/16 Total System RAM The installer will set this value to 1/16 of the total system RAM.
+Option Default value Requirement impact kamailiolbshm_mem 1/16 Total System RAM The installer will set this value to 1/16 of the total system RAM.
 This setting does not change even if the system RAM does so it's up to the administrator to tune it.
 It has been calculated that 1024 (1GB) is a good value for 50K subscriber environment.
 For a test environment, setting the value to 64 should be enough.
 "Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailiolbtcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
 The value should be fine for a mixed UDP-TCP 50K subscriber system.
 Lowering this setting can free some RAM as the number of kamailio processes would decrease.
 For a test system or a pure UDP subscriber system 2 is a good value.
 1 or 2 TCP workers are always needed. kamailiolbtlsenable yes Enable or not TLS signaling on the system.
 Setting this value to "no" will prevent kamailio to spawn TLS listening workers and free some RAM. kamailiolbudp_children 8 See kamailiolbtcp_children explanation kamailioproxychildren 8 See kamailiolbtcp_children explanation.
 In this case the proxy only listens udp so these children should be enough to handle all the traffic.
 It could be set to 2 for test systems to lower the requirements. kamailioproxy_expires Set the default and the max and min registration interval.
 The lower it is more REGISTER requests will be handled by the lb and the proxy.
-It can impact in the network traffic, RAM and CPU usage.

-Option Default value Requirement impact kamailioproxynatping_in terval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the nated subscriber.
+It can impact in the network traffic, RAM and CPU usage. kamailioproxynatping_in terval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the nated subscriber.
 If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to run.
 See kamailioproxynatping_processes explanation. kamailioproxynatping_pr ocesses 7 Kamailio-proxy will spawn this number of processes to send keepalive OPTIONS to the nated subscribers.
 Each worker can handle about 250 messages/second (depends on the hardware).
 Depending the number of nated subscribers and the kamailioproxynatping_interval parameter the number of workers may need to be adjusted.
 The number can be calculated like nated_subscribers/natping_interval/pings_per_second_per_pr ocess.
 For the default options, assuming 50K nated subscribers in the system the parameter value would be 50.000/30/250 = (6,66) 7 workers.
 7 is the maximum number of processes kamailio will accept.
-Raising this value will cause kamailio not to start. kamailioproxyshm_mem 1/16 Total System RAM See kamailiolbshm_mem explanation. rateomatenable yes Set this to no if the system shouldn't perform rating on the CDRs.
+Raising this value will cause kamailio not to start.

+Option Default value Requirement impact kamailioproxyshm_mem 1/16 Total System RAM See kamailiolbshm_mem explanation. rateomatenable yes Set this to no if the system shouldn't perform rating on the CDRs.
 This will save CPU usage. rsyslogexternal_log 0 If enabled, the system will send the log messages to an external server.
 Depending on the rsyslogexternal_loglevel parameter this can increase dramatically the network traffic. rsyslogngcp_logs_prese rve_days 93 This setting will set the number of days ngcp logs under /var/log/ngcp will be kept in disk.
 Lowering this setting will free a high amount of disk space.